pdjr-ha/pdjr-schematic-card/README.md

 Each item in the groups array has the following properties.

 #### name: '*group-name*'
-Optional, purely documentary, name for the group.
+Required, purely documentary, name for the group.

 #### debug: [ true | false ]
 Optional boolean controlling whether or not debug information for